E. Oscar Thalinger: Biography

-Thalinger was born on March 20, 1885 in Riquewihr, Alsace-Lorraine, France.
-His family emigrated to the United states where he studied at the St. Louis School of Fine Arts.
+Thalinger was born on March 20, 1885, in Riquewihr, Alsace-Lorraine, France.
+His family emigrated to the United States where he studied at the St. Louis School of Fine Arts.
 Thalinger worked as the registrar for the Saint Louis Art Museum from 1913 through 1952.

 In the 1930s he was associated with the Ste.
 Genevieve Art Colony in Ste.
 Genevieve, Missouri.
 He taught painting at the art colony's summer school.
 He also assisted Thomas Hart Benton with his classes at the colony.
 Thalinger served as a director of the summer school in 1936 and 1937.
-In 1933 Thalinger was included in the exhibition Painting and Sculpture from 16 American Cities at the The Museum of Modern Art.
+In 1933 Thalinger was included in the exhibition Painting and Sculpture from 16 American Cities at The Museum of Modern Art.
 Later in his career Thalinger incorporated a more abstract style to his art.

-Thalinger died on June 6, 1965 in Saint Louis.
+Thalinger died on June 6, 1965, in Saint Louis.

 His work is in the collection of the Saint Louis Art Museum.